Ultra Electronics: 2000–2017: Acquisition-led growth

-According to Flight International, since regaining its independence in the 1990s, the corporate strategy of Ultra Electronics appears to have been slanted towards maintaining a diverse product range, avoiding any large exposures to a single market, as well as being intentionally widely dispersed geographically.
+According to Flight International, since regaining its independence in the 1990s, Ultra Electronics appeared to have pursued a strategy of diversification, both geographically and by product line.
 In 2000, Ultra Electronics acquired Datel Ferranti Group.
 It also acquired American voice communications provider Audiopack Technologies in 2004.
 By 2005, Ultra Electronics was ranked as the 66th biggest aerospace company in the world: at this point in time, the American market accounted for around one-third of the business's turnover.